Skip to Main Content

 Choosing methods and tools

-Choosing the right methods and tools is just as important as using them!
+Choosing the right methods and digital tools is just as important as using them!
 The process of finding what will work for you, your ideas, and your project can be trial and error, but there are a few things to consider that will help you make choices and find the right tools to try out:

 • What do you actually need to do? - Defining what kinds of outputs you're looking for and what these outputs should do will help you to look for tools that actually suit your needs.